SkyRiver-2000/SkyRiver-2000.github.io/_pages/about.md

 * Thinking and discussing interesting (not limited to AI/CS) problems.
 * Going out for short journeys on beautiful sites.

-**I am now seeking for a PhD opportunity (2025 fall) in US.
+**I am now seeking CS PhD opportunities (2025 fall) in US.
 If you are interested or have questions in my research works, feel free to contact me through [E-mail](mailto:skyriver@sjtu.edu.cn).**